popraducj/Galaxy.Auth/README.md

 - install mysql (https://www.mysql.com/downloads/) or run it from docker.
 For ease of use you should also get workbanch, or some IDE to visual connect to MySQL server.

 ## Api testing
-You can have a visual representation of the api on the /swagger page, also the page that the app stats.
+You can have a visual representation of the api on the /swagger page, also the page that the app starts.

 ## On deploy
 Please make sure you overwrite the following settings: